tonikelope/coronapoker/docs/SECURITY.md

 For honesty's sake:

-- **Timing side-channels in the SRA engine.** The Ristretto255 engine is pure-Java `BigInteger` and is **not constant-time** — the migration prioritised correctness and verifiability over side-channel hardening (the previous x-only Curve25519 core did have a constant-time hot path).
+- **Timing side-channels in the SRA engine.** The Ristretto255 engine is pure-Java `BigInteger` and is **not constant-time** — it prioritises correctness and verifiability over side-channel hardening.
 In principle a peer's per-hand lock scalars could leak through operation timing.
 In practice it is not exploitable in this threat model: the lock scalars are **ephemeral per hand** (no way to average many measurements of the same secret), the multiplications happen locally while only results travel the wire, and microsecond-scale variation is buried under millisecond network jitter.
 The adversary here is a host recompiling the client, not a co-located side-channel attacker measuring your CPU.
 - **Local trojan on a peer's machine.** Anyone with read access to `~/.coronapoker/identity_*.ed25519` becomes that peer cryptographically.
 - **Coercion / shoulder-surfing.** A peer who shows their screen to someone behind them is leaking pockets out-of-band.
 - **N-1 collusion.** Pure consensus systems cannot detect this; the victim will see divergent receipts and can choose not to settle.